Traders are urged to use stop-loss orders whenever they enter a trade, to limit their risk and avoid a potentially unwanted loss.

 - Pick your price level – where you want your stop loss to be triggered – and set your stop order

 - Once you have decided on the position size, place your order

 For more info about how to use stop-loss orders, you can discover what you need to know in this guide.

 What is Stop-Loss

-As the name implies, stop-loss orders are pending orders that automatically close your position to stop a loss from getting any worse than your predetermined maximum amount you were willing to risk and avoid a stop out.
+As the name implies, stop-loss orders are pending orders that automatically close your position to stop a loss from getting any worse than the predetermined maximum amount you were willing to risk and avoid a stop-out.

 That maximum may be determined by either: